 Even in Mexico, it is hard to imagine life without a cell phone.
 Well, maybe especially in Mexico.
 Mexico is the poster child for how so-called third-world countries leap-frog over technologies and adapt new technologies faster than the their first-world neighbors.
 It is not uncommon anymore to see a Mayan woman in a huipile on her cell phone.
 Every teenager certainly has one.
 And Carlos Slim, the owner of both Telmex (land lines and Internet) and Telcel (cellular phones) is not only the richest man in Mexico, but last time we looked, is also the richest man in the world.
 Think about that!

 One day, we set out to upgrade our cellular phone service (which by the way, in Spanish, is called celular (sell-oo-LAR) or just plain cel).
 For the previous three years, we had been using a Telcel pay-as-you go system called Amigo.
 With the Amigo system (and others like it, though Amigo is by far the most popular), anyone can walk into almost any tendejon in Mexico and buy a ficha or card.
 Scratch the back of this card like a lottery ticket to reveal the hidden code, then marca (dial) star-33 on your cell phone, enter the code, and your account is credited with the face value of the card.
 Easy!
 Even easier, just walk into your local Oxxo or other store that sells the cards, and give them your money and your phone number.
 They will automatically credit your account with the minutes you paid for.
 Amigo cards come in denominations between $30 and $500 pesos, but you can put any amount on your card electronically.
 Telcel sometimes has a sale on these cards where you can buy a $500 peso card that credits your account with $900 pesos.
-But in general, the Amigo system will set you back about $4 pesos (about 26 U.S. cents) per minute for calls within your region.
+In general, calls in Mexico are now generally about $1 peso per call, with calls via WhatsApp or Skype costing nothing if you have internet service.